jfonsecahn/My-First-WebApp/README.md

 ## 🌟 Reflection

+Instead of showing highly structured, professional code using the latest technologies and best practices; code that I am now capable of writing.
+I decided to share a project I wrote back in college a piece of code that I am truly proud of.

 I know this app might be outdated, doesn’t use a modern framework, or showcase my best coding practices according to software development standards.
 However, it is very important to me because it was the first application I built with the goal of automating and generalizing repetitive tasks across different segments of code.

 Through this project, I realized that I could save a lot of time by structuring my code into reusable segments, long before the rise of artificial intelligence.
 I once heard that it’s better to work intelligently than just work hard, and I truly believe that—but I also think both are necessary.
 By working intelligently, we free up time to work hard on something that can be truly impressive**, both for ourselves and for our environment.

+## 📄 License

+This project is for **educational and portfolio purposes only**.
+Commercial use or incorporation into closed-source software is not allowed without prior permission.

+For inquiries about commercial licenses, contact: josuezepeda@unitec.edu